 And Doré has been photographing the world!
 She loves to travel and meet new cities, soaking up their unique architecture and particular light.
 Many of her projects have focused on usual suspects like Chicago, San Francisco, London and New York, but some of her best known works have featured a wider range of locales from Oslo, Norway to San Antonio and from Washington to New Orleans.
 Doré is currently featuring San Diego, Seattle and Seward, Alaska in her latest Libraries Project and of course the streets of Philadelphia are always on the scene.
 Her love of intersecting angles and shimmering rooflines turns into obsession when capturing certain features and architectural forms.

 Over time her photography has evolved into the abstract using long exposures, zooming in to focus on details or a swiping motion to capture what she sees.
 She has become known for creating in-camera images that are no longer recognizable.
 Though minor post editing adjustments are made, she stays as close to the original image, always intent on retaining the feeling and essence of why she was drawn to the scene in the first place.
 Her personal and spiritual journey has led to a style she calls Impressionist Photography.

-Doré is an award winning artist whose works have appeared in numerous juried events including multiple shows at the Phillips Mill Photographic Exhibition and the Philadelphia Sketch Club where she won a Bronze Metal for her Flowing Shapes and Colors.
+Doré is an award winning artist whose works have appeared in numerous shows and juried events including multiple shows at the Phillips Mill Photographic Exhibition and the Philadelphia Sketch Club where she won a Bronze Metal for her Flowing Shapes and Colors.
 Her pieces have graced the halls of Doylestown Hospital, corporate office lobbies, as well as private collections.
 She is even licensing her images to be reproduced on colorful artistic yoga mats.
 Doré has shown numerous times at the at local galleries including a two person show titled Authenticity and Dream highlighting Dore’s special gift of visualizing what she calls the ‘essence’.